geneichinose/capstone_project_24_1_report/README.md

    macro avg       0.86      0.97      0.90       576
 weighted avg       0.95      0.94      0.94       576
 </pre>
-Table of scores and metrics for SVC classifier.
-SVC performed the best for the ex recall 0.97 with acceptable false alarms (precision 0.76).
+<I>Table of scores and metrics for SVC classifier.
+SVC performed the best for the ex recall 0.97 with acceptable false alarms (precision 0.76). </I>

-Confusion matrix for SVC classifier.

 ![svc_confusion_matrix.png](plots/svc_confusion_matrix.png)

-ROC curve for SVC
+<I>Confusion matrix for SVC classifier.
+Only 3 ex-class are missclassified, predicted as eq-class.
+That is the best metric compared to all others (see all confusion matrix in Jupyter notebook).
+There are 32 false alarms (eq-class prediced at ex-26 and co-6 but the ex-class is more concerning because it increases workload; however, analysts are supposed to look at everything anyway.</I>

 ![svc_roc.png](plots/svc_roc.png)

+<I>Receiver-operator curve (ROC) for SVC classifier.
+We see that the area under the curve (AUC) is 0.98-1.0 for all classes which is very good.</I>

 Precision-Recall curve for SVC